 Not to worry, there is a beautiful bypass trail around the impassible lower McGillivray slot canyon which delivers you to the upper slot canyon!
 Rather than take the trails to the right, continue hiking straight to stay on the bypass trail.

 The McGillivray Canyon trail starts ascending the north-east wall of the canyon wall, with the McGillivray Creek riverbed down below on your right.
 As the hiking trail winds its way up through a beautiful forest, it can get a little steep in spots.
-If you hike McGillivray Canyon in winter, we recommend having a traction device on your hiking boots.
-We love our Kahtoola microspikes for outstanding traction while winter hiking in Kananaskis.

 Before long, the McGillivray Canyon trail begins to lead you further away from the bottom of the slot canyon.
 At the 1.0 km mark, you’ll stumble upon a large teepee in the forest, made from fallen tree trunks and branches.
 There’s something magical about teepees that kids can’t resist.
 If your kids are physically capable, this makes for a fun kid-friendly Kananaskis hike.

 Beyond the McGillivray Canyon teepee, the terrain becomes quite visually interesting with lots of cool small cliffs and boulders scattered around the hillside.
 Keep your eyes open for mountain views on your right hand side.
-The closest mountain, looming directly overhead, is Pigeon Peak (2,394 m), while you may also get occasional glimpses of Canmore’s famous Three Sisters (2,940 m) from behind.

 At the 1.5 km mark, the McGillivray Creek and Canyon trail starts to descend back to the canyon floor.
 The descent is short, and sometimes pretty steep, so try to use nearby trees for extra support to prevent a slip going down the hill.
 Again, microspikes are perfect for this type of winter hiking terrain.

-The descent is only 200 m long, and before long you are standing on the floor of the McGillivray Creek slot canyon.
-I love walking through slot canyons!
 The McGillivray Canyon is much longer and better formed than the popular one at nearby Jura Creek Trail.
 The raw power of nature which has carved this path through solid stone over thousands of years never ceases to amaze me.

 The canyon walls have been carved into magnificent shapes and the canyon floor is littered with massive boulders, dropped there by the power of McGillivray Creek.
 If the rocks and boulders haven’t yet been covered by a thick layer of snow they will slow your pace quite a bit as you find your way through them.
-It’s a bit challenging, but certainly manageable for most winter hikers.
-In the heart of winter, they should be fully covered, making your winter trek up the slot canyon much easier.

-After another 600 m or so of walking through the towering canyon walls of the beautiful McGillivray Canyon, you’ll arrive at your destination.
-The most famous part of the McGillivray Canyon Trail is the massive chockstone stuck between the slot canyon walls.
 This massive boulder is equal parts beautiful and impressive and makes the effort to hike there completely worthwhile.
 There are ways to go behind and climb up on top of the McGillivray Canyon chockstone, but the risk didn’t seem worth it to us…

 McGillivray Creek Canyon Trail Location